 - Con: Because they most likely won’t have the reputation of a trusted lender behind them, you’ll have to decide for yourself if they’re trustworthy.

-Pros and cons of hiring a loan officer
+Pros and cons of hiring a mortgage consultant

 - Pro: When you work with a single lender, you’ll know that they’re offering you the very best program available from their reputable bank.